shreyabatra4/pytexas2023/README.md

 ### _Using Python for Digital Investigations_ by Tristan Lee

 Tristan works at Bellingcat, a non-profit independent research collective that was founded in 2014.
-THe organization participates in open source research.
+The organization participates in open-source research.

 What is a digital investigation?